Role-Based Basic Authentication in ASP.NET Core Web API

 {

-// If any error occurs during user validation or claims creation,
+// If any unexpected error occurs during authentication, fail with a generic error.

 return AuthenticateResult.Fail("Error occurred during authentication");